 Is There An Exception To The Use Of Coconut Oil And High Temperatures?

-Just remember that coconut oil and flat ironing your hair at 350°F or over don’t go well.
+Just remember that coconut oil and flat ironing your hair at temperatures over 350°F don’t go well.

 What Should You Use For High-Temperature Flat Ironing?

-Most of the commercial heat protectants for hair contain silicones.
+Most commercial heat protectants for hair contain silicones.
 This is because they can provide adequate defense against the heat.
 They can also be used to prevent moisture loss.

 However, if you still want to stick with oils, then you may want to lean toward Argan oil instead of coconut oil.
 Argan oil is a good option because it has a high smoke point of 420°F.